olivierdalang/SPCgeonode/README.md

 - TODO : optimise dockerfiles
 - TODO : reorganize folders : django as main, other services in subfolders ?
 - TODO : contribute back to geonode-project
+- TODO : move rancher catalog out of this repo

 ## Publish